 - A. Student Information.
-Print or type.
-Student address is especially important for students who plan to take the ACT Assessment again. - B. Diagnosis/Disability.
-Check all applicable disability diagnoses as stated in written documentation on file at the school. - C. Test Format Requested.
-Documentation of a visual disability is required to support requests for large-type test booklets.
-(Both regular-type and large-block answer sheets are provided with each large-type booklet.) - D. Time Requested.
-Mark the option closest to the accommodations normally provided at school. - E. Other Accommodations Requested.
-If other accommodations are needed due to the disability, explain in detail and submit supporting documentation.
+Student address is required. - B. Diagnosed Disability.
+Check all applicable disabilities as stated in written documentation on file at the school.
+Students with Developmental Writing Disorder/Written Expression normally request extended time only for the Writing Test. - C. Test Format Requested.
+Documentation of a visual disability is required to support requests for large type test booklets.
+Both scannable and large block answer sheets are provided with each large type booklet.
+The type of materials ordered must be supported by the accommodations plan at school or on a previous "ACT Accommodations Approval" letter for this student.